cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/backup-verifiers.md

 ### Note:

-Backup verifier is only supported for Rails stacks.
+Backup verifier is only supported for Rails applications.

 ## What is a backup verifier?

 A backup verifier is a great way to ensure that your backups actually contain the data you expect.
 You simply provide a query that you expect to return a specific result, and we verify that your backup actually returns this value.
 This feature supports both MySQL and PostgreSQL databases, and requires the use of managed backups.
-Backup verification runs once every 6 hours for each stack, and you will be notified in the case of a failured verification.
+Backup verification runs once every 6 hours for each application, and you will be notified in the case of a failured verification.

 ## Set up a backup verifier